 Entry Requirements & How to Apply

 A good honours degree (normally 2.1 or above) in Psychology, usually from a BPS (British Psychological Society) accredited undergraduate course.
-Those without a BPS accredited degree may still be considered.
+Those without these qualifications may still be considered, please contact the Programme Director for more advice (firstname.lastname@example.org).

 Applicants for the MSc Health Psychology programme must complete the application form that is available on the website and submit a personal statement to clarify their reasons for applying for the course.
 Two references will be sought and each applicant will be interviewed.
 If applicants do not meet the normal entry criteria then additional information may be taken into account e.g. work experience and other evidence of ability to study at masters level.